LinkedIn must face customer lawsuit over email addresses

 She dismissed other claims, including a claim that LinkedIn violated a federal wiretap law, and said customers may file an amended lawsuit.

-Crystal Braswell, a LinkedIn spokeswoman, said the company is pleased that some claims were dismissed, and "will continue to contest the remaining claims, as we believe they have no merit."

-LinkedIn is based in Mountain View, California, and had about 300 million users at the end of March.
+LinkedIn did not immediately respond on Friday to requests for comment.
+The Mountain View, California-based company had about 300 million users at the end of March.

 Larry Russ, a lawyer for the plaintiffs, did not immediately respond to requests for comment.